GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 However, if a project contains any Syntax Errors, it'll be stored in the Hub as a regular Python `.py` file, essentially a text file.
 Text files are easily navigable using Python.
 This method capitalizes on this “exploit”.

-# Where are projects stored in the Hub
+# Project Storage in the Hub

 All projects reside in the `/projects/` directory, each having its own directory.
 These directories are labeled with specific digits, acting as unique IDs.
 All these IDs are recorded in the `.slots` file.